public class RealtimeThread extends java.lang.Thread implements BoundSchedulable

 to the state of the schedulable.@Deprecated public boolean setMemoryParametersIfFeasible(MemoryParameters memory)

-.
+this.
 When the resulting system is feasible, this method

-replaces the current parameter of this
+replaces the current parameter of this with the proposed

 one.